-If you believe that you may have COVID-19 while enrolled in the study then you must immediately inform the study team on COVID19vaccine@gstt.nhs.uk Do not attend the clinical trial site unless you have been informed to by the study team.
+If you believe that you may have COVID-19 while enrolled in the study then you must immediately inform the study team on COVID19vaccine@gstt.nhs.uk.
+Do not attend the clinical trial site unless you have been informed to by the study team.
 If you are at all unsure please contact the study team.

-When calling to inform the study team that you may have COVID-19 we will ask you to arrange for a COVID-19 test locally.
-If you have a swab result that is positive for COVID-19 we will ask you to attend a visit within 7 days of the symptoms starting (cough, fever, loss of taste and smell and shortness of breath).
-At the visit we will use a nose and/or throat swab to collect a sample.
+When calling to inform the study team that you may have COVID-19 we will either ask you to arrange for a COVID-19 test locally or attend a visit at the study site.
+At the visit we will use a nose and/or throat swab to collect a sample and check if you have the virus or not.
 We will also be taking a blood sample at this stage for immunology monitoring.
-Around a week later, you will receive a telephone or video call to review your health.
+Around a week following a positive swab result, you will receive a telephone or video call to review your health.
 You may be asked to attend for a visit if the study team feel an in person review is necessary.